Pere Marquette River water or watershed scenery in Michigan

 Check Michigan rules, scenic-river permit timing, Scottville flow, weather, and water temperature.

-Are there special regulations on the Pere Marquette River?+
+Are there special fishing rules on the Pere Marquette River?

 Yes.
 The M-37 to Gleason's Landing reach has flies-only catch-and-release trout context, and permits affect summer watercraft use.